-Under the Federal Payment Levy Program, if you owe the IRS, in order to pay that debt, we may levy (take) monies from the following federal payments that you may receive: retirement from the Office of Personnel Management, social security benefits, federal vendor payments, federal employee salaries, or federal employee travel advances and reimbursements.
-This program electronically levies your federal payments paid through the Department of Treasury, Financial Management Service (FMS).
-If we electronically levy your federal payments, the levy will take 15% from each of the payments until the account is resolved.
-If you already are working with an IRS employee, call that employee for assistance.
-If you are not working with an employee, and you receive federal vendor payments, please call 1-800-829-3903 for assistance.
-If you are not working with an employee, and you receive any other federal payment, please call 1-800-829-7650 for assistance.
+Under the Federal Payment Levy Program, we may levy (take) the following federal payments that you may receive in order to pay your tax debt:

+- Federal retirement annuity income from the Office of Personnel Management - Social security benefits under Title II of the Social Security Act (OASDI) - Federal vendor payments - ▶ Federal employee salary and travel payments

+This program electronically levies these federal payments from the Department of the Treasury, Financial Management Service (FMS).
+If we electronically levy your federal payments, the levy will take 15% from each of the payments until your account is resolved.
+For Defense contract payments, however, the levy may take 100% of each payment until your account is resolved.

+If you are already working with an IRS employee, call that employee for assistance.
+If you are not working with an IRS employee and:

+- ▶ You receive federal contractor/vendor payments, please call 1-800-829-3903 for assistance, or - ▶ You receive any other federal payment, please call 1-800-829-7650 for assistance.